Urigo/angular-meteor/docs/angular-meteor/client/content/tutorials/socially/angular1/tutorials.socially.angular1.step_15.md

 {{> DiffBox tutorialName="meteor-angular1-socially" step="15.4"}}

-Add let's add this the the end of the RSVP buttons:
+Add let's add this to the end of the RSVP buttons:

 {{> DiffBox tutorialName="meteor-angular1-socially" step="15.5"}}